open-atmos/PyPartMC/README.md

 Note that, depending on the environment (OS, hardware, Python version), the pip-install invocation may either trigger a download of a pre-compiled binary, or trigger compilation of PyPartMC.
-In the former case, all dependencies will be resolved by pip.
+In the latter case, a Fortran compiler and some development tools includiong CMake, m4 and perl are required (while all non-Python dependencies are included in the PyPartMC source archive).
-In the latter case, a Fortran compiler and some development tools includiong CMake, m4 and perl are required.
+In both cases, all Python dependencies will be resolved by pip.

 #### Jupyter notebooks with examples
 Note: clicking the badges below redirects to cloud-computing platforms.
 The mybinder.org links allow anonymous execution, Google Colab requires logging in with a Google account, ARM JupyerHub requires logging in with an ARM account (and directing Jupyter to a particular notebook within the `examples` folder).